 Your foot and ankle pain explained

-With the warmer days of spring finally here, don’t let the activities you looked forward to all winter get spoiled by a problem many people face – aching feet and ankles.
+With the warmer days of summer here, don’t let the activities you looked forward to all year get spoiled by a problem many people face – aching feet and ankles.
 It’s hard to be active and healthy when pain is a constant.

 With a board-certified specialty in disorders of the foot and ankle, I see many patients who have lived with years of discomfort that plagues both recreational and daily activities.
 The patient becomes more sedentary, postponing important physical activities that have both physical and psychological benefit.
 Many of these conditions can be treated medically with simple, conservative measures.
 Others have surgical solutions that can ultimately yield an enhanced quality of life.